pskgokul/project-help/readme.md

 Use "Github" flavored markdown, which is a slightly more powerful version of the usual markdown.
 The file extension is usually `.md`.
 You can include equations in the usual LaTeX-like way, $Ax=b$, or like this
 $$Ax=b.$$
+You can view the source of this markdown document by clicking the edit/raw button on its source, it's also at [this link](https://raw.githubusercontent.com/numerical-analysis-f23/project-help/main/readme.md).

 ![](images.png)